Leper hospitals in medieval England: Early foundations (11th - 12th century)

 The establishment of leper hospitals in England began following the Norman Conquest of 1066.
 The Normans introduced significant ecclesiastical reforms, leading to greater church involvement in public health and charitable institutions.

 This period saw the foundation of England's first dedicated leper hospitals, established under the patronage of religious houses or noble benefactors.
 The influence of the Church played a crucial role in shaping these institutions, with bishops and abbots advocating for their creation as both a form of charity and a means of spiritual atonement.

 Monastic orders, particularly the Benedictines and Augustinians, were central to the administration of these hospitals.
 Many were attached to existing monasteries or run by monks who provided spiritual guidance, basic medical care, and oversight of daily life.
-One of the earliest recorded leper hospitals in England was the Hospital of St. Mary Magdalene Hospital in Winchester, founded in the late 11th or early 12th century.
+One of the earliest recorded leper hospitals in England was the Hospital of St. Mary Magdalen Hospital in Winchester, founded in the late 11th or early 12th century.
 Archaeological excavations at the site have revealed structural remains consistent with contemporary hospital designs, including a central chapel, dormitories, and infirmary spaces.